Iran protesters take to the streets in third day of demos over plane

 “Actually, I couldn’t care less if they negotiate.
 Will be totally up to them but, no nuclear weapons and ‘don’t kill your protesters’,” he wrote, repeating his earlier tweets making similar calls to the Iranian authorities not to open fire.

 Iran’s government spokesman dismissed Trump’s comments, saying Iranians were suffering because of his actions and they would remember that he had ordered the killing in a drone strike of Qassem Soleimani, the general whose death on Jan.
-3 prompted huge morning ceremonies in Iran over several days.
+3 prompted huge mourning ceremonies in Iran over several days.

 Trump precipitated the escalation with Iran in 2018 by pulling out of a deal between Tehran and world powers under which sanctions were eased in return for Iran curbing its nuclear program.
 He has said the goal is to force Iran to agree to a more stringent pact.